dfintel25/Emissions_Analysis_Capstone/README.md

 ![Top 15 Feature Importances (Random Forest)](image26.png)

 # Report Conclusion
 *Our project confirmed our thesis in identifying and measuring the comparative emissions of livestock production and vehicle usage.
-Our results show that Cattle Meat production for one year is\textbf{ 2.86x more CO2 polluting} than if all vehicles sold in North America drove 10,000 miles within that same year.
+Our results show that Cattle Meat production for one year is **2.86x more CO2 polluting** than if all vehicles sold in North America drove 10,000 miles within that same year.

-Additionally, \textit{Enteric Fermentation} from Cattle (digestive methane byproduct) is the strongest contributor from livestock production and \textit{Engine Size} (along with cylinder-count) is the strongest contributor to vehicle use emissions.
-This provides insights into individual and collective choices where adjusting ones usage and consumption of the related topics could have a significant impact on our climate.*
+Additionally, *Enteric Fermentation* from Cattle (digestive methane byproduct) is the strongest contributor from livestock production and *Engine Size* (along with cylinder-count) is the strongest contributor to vehicle use emissions.
+This provides insights into individual and collective choices where adjusting ones usage and consumption of the related topics could have a significant impact on our climate*.

 # Preliminary Setup Steps